gordielachance/bbpress-votes/readme.txt

 = 1.2 =
 * Use Dashicons instead of fontAwesome.
 * Migrate options page
+* Option to choose the 'score' unit (pts, kudos, ...)

 = 1.1.0 =
 * supports unvoting (by reclicking the link)